 - Locate the serpentine belt tensioner on your Mazda engine.
 You will need to move the tensioner away to release pressure from the belt.

-- Next jack up your Mazda front tire on the passenger side.
+- Next, jack up your Mazda front tire on the passenger side.
 Remove the front passenger wheel.
 Remove the access panel that is held in place with three 10 mm bolts.

 - Use a 14mm socket to push the tensioner away from the belt by turning it clockwise.
 You will need to use a cheater bar to move the tensioner back.

 - Remove the belt from the accessory pulleys by hand.
-The belt will need to come off several pulleys including, A/C pulley, alternator pulley, and power steering pump pulley.
+The belt will need to come off several pulleys including, an A/C pulley, alternator pulley, and power steering pump pulley.

 - Install the new belt on your Mazda by making sure it is routed as per the belt routing diagram or reference your pictures.
 The last step is to slide the belt under the tensioner.
-Before you do that make sure to check that the belt is properly seated on all the pulleys or you will have a hard time installing the belt.
+Before you do that, make sure to check that the belt is properly seated on all the pulleys, or you will have a hard time installing the belt.